Qiskit/qiskit/crates/bindgen-c/README.md

 ```

 The magic is in the `/// cbindgen:qk-vtable-rules` line.  `cbindgen` will strip this line out of the
-generated documentation.The available "rules" within the list are:
+generated documentation.
+The available "rules" within the list are:

 - `no-export`: assert that the function will not be in the slots list (such as for functions
   deprecated before the introduction of the vtables).